Galadri

 Galadri stores structured data on behalf of your application's users.
 All data is scoped to your organization and a specific end user.
 Data can be created and managed in two ways:

-• Via the AI agent — The manage-data tool lets agents create, read, update, list, and delete records through natural conversation.
+• Via the Chat API - agents can create, read, update, list, and delete managed records through natural conversation, subject to the selected agent's data access settings.

 REST endpoint matrix